youkeyao/Youke/README.md

 This is my website including homepage, profile, icloud and some WebGL games built by Unity.

 ## Home
 It contains scrolling images which changes every 6 seconds.
-The interval and the speed are controlled by the variable `interval` and `speed` respectively in `JS/index.js`.
+The interval and the switch time are controlled by the variable `interval` and `switchTime` respectively in `JS/index.js`.

-Images can be replaced by changing the images in `/homeImg` and the name in `index.html`.
-Be sure the first image must be the same as the last image.

-Now it can only hold 3 images.
-To add more images, change the width of `ul` and `li` in `CSS/index.css` and `num` in `JS/index.js`.
+You can add more images into `imglist` in `index.html`.
+Images are located in `/homeImg`.

 ## Profile
 Just put the profile under the `<hr />` in `cv.html`.